demonwife/Rokenbok-Archive/site/content/set/monorail-metropolis-start-set-2007.md

 title: Monorail Metropolis Start Set
 year: 2007
 description: >-
-  Clear the Station platform!
   The sleek, new RC Monorail is pulling in to unload.
-Deliveries are constantly arriving in your Metropolis with our new 200-piece Monorail Metropolis Start Set.
+Deliveries are constantly arriving in your Metropolis.
 Outfitted with a powered Engine unit coupled to a Dump Car with automatic unloading capability on either side of the track, the Monorail can get your ROKs to their destination in no time.
 archiveLinks:
   - name: 11/12/2007
     link: https://web.archive.org/web/20071112153056/http://www.rokenbok.com/catalog/04123_pd_ss_mmetropolis.html